A Nonlocal Formulation of Rotational Water Waves: The Non-Local Formulation

 Equation\eqref{e2} implies that $ \nabla\phi \cdot N_\mathcal{B}=0$ on $\mathcal{B}_h$, so the first term in the above integrand vanishes.
 Using the result in \eqref{chain2} we find that the expression in \eqref{bottomterm} becomes:

 Now combining the results in \eqref{contS}, \eqref{contB} and \eqref{divthm} we find that equation \eqref{divthm} reduces to the following equation:

-By evaluating \eqref{global_} at $\pm |\kappa |$ and adding/subtracting the resulting equations, we arrive at the following result: \begin{proposition}[Irrotational Waves in $n$-Dimensions] The boundary value problem given in \eqref{e1}-\eqref{e3} is equivalent to the pair of integro-differential equations:
+By evaluating \eqref{global_} at $\pm |\kappa |$ and adding/subtracting the resulting equations, we arrive at the following result: \begin{proposition}[Irrotational Waves] The boundary value problem given in \eqref{e1}-\eqref{e3} is equivalent to the pair of integro-differential equations:

 and